 Welcome to the academic & professional page of Kevin Inouye – instructor of acting, movement, & stage combat, as well as actor, director, stuntman, & fight director.

-This page hosts my acting and movement teaching portfolio, curriculum vitae, and other materials of interest to potential employers within higher education, private school, conservatory programs or to individual students looking for instruction.
-If you are seeking information on my services as fight director or armorer, see Fight Designer, LLC., stage combat blog Them’s Fightin’ Words, or Fight Designer’s Facebook page.
+This page is designed for higher education, professional theatre or film, or conservatory programs looking for an instructor, guest artist, fight director, or workshops.
+If you are seeking information specifically on my services as fight director or armorer, see also Fight Designer, LLC or stage combat blog Them’s Fightin’ Words.

-As you can see from my CV, I bring to my work a diverse background of teaching, performance, directing and education, including an undergraduate liberal arts bachelor’s degree in psychology from the well-respected and highly-ranked Earlham College, a graduate certificate in social change leadership and communication skills from groundbreaking Antioch University Seattle, acting and directing experience for live theatre and the screen, publications, conference presentations, academic committee service, and more.
-I am eager to join an active educational and artistic community, and would love the chance to speak with you further about any openings you might have.
+I bring to my work a diverse background of teaching, performance, directing and education, including an undergraduate liberal arts bachelor’s degree in psychology from the well-respected and highly-ranked Earlham College, a graduate certificate in social change leadership and communication skills from groundbreaking Antioch University Seattle, an MFA in theatre performance pedagogy from Virginia Commonwealth University, acting and directing experience for live theatre and the screen, publications, conference presentations, academic service, and more.

 In addition to my academic degrees I hold Teacher Certification through the Society of American Fight Directors, including their rare Theatrical Firearms Instructor designation, and I serve as Rocky Mountain Regional Representative.
 I am also a Certified Teacher with the National Michael Chekhov Association, and a proud member of SAG-AFTRA.
 My first book, the Theatrical Firearms Handbook, was released in April 2014 with Focal Press, and I have several other publications both on file and in the works.
 I have presented at conferences including ATHE, SETC, and ACTF and I welcome similar opportunities.